-A common example of employee mistakes leading to uncertainty is the damage caused by a rogue access point.
+A common example of damage caused by employee mistakes and administrative uncertainty are rogue access points, or “rogue APs”.
 Rogue APs often go undetected until a security breach occurs via that device.
 Typically, this device is a simple, cheap router that was improperly installed into a network without alerting anyone in management about it.
-Positive intent says an employee put it there to extend a wireless signal or to help other employees in the area connect their personal devices to the network wirelessly.
+Typically, an employee installed with positive intent to extend a wireless signal or to help other employees in the area connect their personal devices to the network wirelessly.
 However, a rogue AP isn’t always the product of a well-meaning employee.
 It can also be installed by a malicious actor with the knowledge that this router could be an access point at a later date.
+Regardless of intent, the security risk is the same.

 Here’s how a typical scenario plays out.
 An employee brings their own router in and connects an ethernet cable so that it can access the network.
-The router is not actually configured in any kind of meaningful way.
-Access to the router, and therefore the larger network, is completely open with no security protocols put in place like they would have been done by IT team.
-Because the employee doesn’t know why IT would have to be alerted to the router as long as it works, this glaring security vulnerability goes undetected until someone with the knowledge of how to exploit it comes along and does so.
-Now you have an attack on your hands of a seemingly unknown origin.
-All of this has happened because the rogue AP wasn’t detected on time.
+The router is not actually configured in any kind of meaningful way, because it has been configured without the guidance of skilled IT staff.
+Access to the router, and therefore the larger network has either weak security measures or none at all.
+As long as this AP provides a reliable network connection, users may never alert IT staff of its presence, and this glaring security vulnerability goes undetected until it is exploited.
+Now you have an attack on your hands from a seemingly unknown origin.
+All of this has happened because the rogue AP wasn’t detected at the time it was installed.

 Early Detection Is Key to combating Rouge Wireless devices

 Genian NAC can detect wireless signals in your environment and determine which are originating from within your networks.
 With this visibility, you can easily detect, locate, and block rogue AP’s, or devices connecting to them, while providing instant alerts to administrators.